Injectivity theorems for higher direct images under proper K\"ahler morphisms on snc spaces: Proofs of main results

 \begin{thm} \mmark{}{ Since other details related to $Y$ are added, and Section \ref{sec:intro} seems far away from this section, I keep the full assumptions here.
 When I read a paper, I feel better if I don't have to flip through all the pages to check the assumptions for a technical statement. } \mmark{}{\xb{Thank you.
 This version is better.} }

-Let $(X, D)$ be a K\"ahler log smooth lc pair, $Y$ be a reduced snc divisor with the defining ideal sheaf $\defidlof{Y}$ on $X$ and $\pi \colon X \to \Delta$ be a proper locally K\"ahler morphism to an analytic space $\Delta$.
+Let $(X, D)$ be a K\"ahler log smooth lc pair and $\pi \colon X \to \Delta$ be a proper locally K\"ahler morphism to an analytic space $\Delta$.
 Let $F$ (resp.~$M$) be a line bundle on $X$ equipped with a potential $\vphi_F$ (resp.~$\vphi_M$) such that it has the analytic singularities described as in Section \ref{subsec:notation} and satisfies